-The Fund's standard creation transaction fee is \$1,500.
-The Fund, subject to approval by the Board, may adjust the fee from time to time based on actual experience.
+The Fund's maximum creation transaction fee is \$8,000.
+The Adviser may adjust the fee from time to time based on actual experience.

 Redemption of Creation Units

 Shares of the Fund may be redeemed by Authorized Participants only in Creation Units at their NAV next determined after receipt of a redemption request in proper form by the Distributor and only on a Business Day.
 The Fund generally redeems Creation Units for Fund Securities.
 The Fund will not redeem shares in amounts less than Creation Units.
 There can be no assurance, however, that there will be sufficient liquidity in the secondary market at any time to permit assembly of a Creation Unit.
 Investors should expect to incur brokerage and other costs in connection with assembling a sufficient number of shares to constitute a Creation Unit that could be redeemed by an Authorized Participant.
 Beneficial Owners also may sell shares in the secondary market.